Arisha-27/RoamGenie/README.md

 ## Overview

-Roamgeni is a powerful developer tool designed to orchestrate complex automation and data processing workflows.
-It seamlessly integrates web scraping, text extraction, and communication systems to enable intelligent decision-making and operational efficiency.
+Roamgeni is an AI travel agent designed as a powerful developer tool for orchestrating complex automation and data processing workflows.
+It seamlessly integrates web scraping, text extraction, and communication systems to enable intelligent decision-making and operational efficiency for travelers.
+This project empowers developers to build scalable, automated solutions with ease, focusing on enhancing customer interactions and supporting travel data management through advanced AI agents and communication workflows.

-**Why Roamgenie?**

-This project empowers developers to build scalable, automated solutions with ease.
-The core features include:
+Roamgeni's core features include:

+AI Travel Companion Agent (ATCA): Provides real-time itinerary updates, booking tracking, and offers support through WhatsApp, web, or mobile interfaces.
+It also handles emergency information and offline fallback scenarios.

+AI Inquiry Call Agent (AICA): A multilingual IVR voice bot designed to assist with bookings, refunds, and escalations.

-  * **Search & Data Retrieval:** Utilizes SerpApi for efficient search data collection.
+Search & Data Retrieval: Utilizes SerpApi for efficient search data collection, crucial for finding flights and other travel-related information.

-  * **Text & Document Analysis:** Implements OCR for extracting information from images and documents.
+Text & Document Analysis: Implements OCR for extracting information from images and documents, such as passport scans.

-  * **Communication Workflows:** Integrates Twilio for notifications and IVR systems to enhance customer interactions.
+Communication Workflows: Integrates Twilio for notifications and IVR systems to enhance customer interactions, supporting features like IVR calls and emergency alerts.

-  * **Orchestration Hub:** Acts as the central coordinator for data acquisition, processing, and alerts.
+Orchestration Hub: Acts as the central coordinator for data acquisition, processing, and alerts.

-  * **Travel & Customer Support:** Supports travel data management and multilingual customer service solutions.
+Travel & Customer Support: Supports travel data management and multilingual customer service solutions.

+Passport Scan: Integrates functionality for uploading and scanning passport photos to discover visa-free travel destinations.

+Emergency & Offline Support: Features simulation for flight cancellation alerts and offline fallback messages via WhatsApp.

+CRM Integration: Provides a contact form to save user information into a CRM system (Vendasta in this case)

 -----